American Transmission Co. projects

 Alternative forms of energy production and conservation are important parts of the electricity equation.
 But they cannot be relied on exclusively to meet the need for energy.

 Electric generation facilities cannot always be built where electricity is needed.
-Therefore, transmission lines will always be needed to deliver the electricity from where it’s produced to where it’s needed, connecting generating units to distribution lines.
+Therefore, power lines will always be needed to deliver the electricity from where it’s produced to where it’s needed, connecting generating units to distribution lines.

 Building a new line provides certain, quantifiable relief to solve Wisconsin’s reliability problem.
 Energy conservation is a worthwhile endeavor, but the net impact on energy consumption is subject to a high degree of uncertainty.